onzfonz/comp227/src/content/1/en/part1a.md

 The exercises are submitted through GitHub and marking them as done on Canvas.

+To submit via GitHub, you will **push** your code anytime that you decide to stop for a while.
+Also, you will ***amend your commits when you finish an exercise***.
+*This is something that should happen at all times and you are responsible for verifying your changes show up in github.*

 You should submit the exercises in each part with the corresponding repo that is mentioned.
 In this case, you will use the repo that was generated from <http://go.djosv.com/227lab1>.